Reviews

 The Art Model's Handbook: The Naked Truth about Posing for Art Classes and Fine Artists • by Andrew Cahner

-ISBN-13: 978-1-442-16969-2 • ISBN-10: 1-442-16969-9 • Available from Amazon.com
+ISBN-13: 978-1-442-16969-2 • ISBN-10: 1-442-16969-9 • Order your copy from Amazon or Book Depository.

-contactartmodelbook.com • Contents of this site © 2009-2012.
+contact@artmodelbook.com • Contents of this site © 2009-2023.
 All rights reserved.

 Painting on book cover: “Trois Couleurs Noir.”
 Oil on canvas. © 2004 Antoine de Villiers.
 Used with permission.